Non-Musculoskeletal

 - The types and frequencies of

-patients on return visit within 2 weeks of previous treatment.
-SETTING:
+interview of patients on return visit within 2 weeks of previous

-The private practice of 87 Swedish chiropractors (response rate 81%).
+treatment.
+SETTING: The private practice of 87 Swedish chiropractors

-SUBJECTS: Twenty consecutive (presumably naive) patients per chiropractor
+(response rate 81%).
+SUBJECTS: Twenty consecutive (presumably naive)

-least I reaction was reported after the previous treatment in 21% to 25%
+At least I reaction was reported after the previous treatment in 21% to

 (usually reported as "easier to breathe"), 25% were related to